 There are many ways that Norris Electric provides you with safe, reliable electric service.
 One of the most common - and crucial - ways is referred to as right-of-way clearing (or vegetation management).
 A right of way (ROW) refers to a strip of land underneath or around power lines that your electric cooperative has the right and responsibility to maintain and clear.
 Trees must grow at a distance far enough from conductors where they will not cause harm to individuals or disruption to electrical service.
-Specifications can vary, but a general guideline of maintaining a safe ROW is 15 feet of clearance on either side of the primary conductors and 20 feet of overhead clearance above the highest wire on the pole.
+Specifications can vary, but a general guideline of maintaining a safe ROW is 15 feet of clearance on all sides of the primary conductors with no overhanging branches on critical feeders.

 Norris Electric Cooperative is actively conducting tree trimming work in all eight counties on a four year rotation cycle.
 This will either be done by a Norris Electric crew or a contracted crew.
 We will be trimming any trees that could interfere with our electric lines.
 This free service is necessary to ensure delivery of safe and reliable electricity to your home.